DelJavdani/HHAI2024-Assessing-the-HI-ness-of-Virtual-Heritage-applications-with-Knowledge-Engineering/README.md

 ## Scenario repository
-For six VR exhibition scenarios, we provide task decomposition in markdown as well as a visual (flowchart) representation.
+For six VR exhibition scenarios, we provide task decomposition in a visual (flowchart) representation.
 The task decomposition consists of a *title*, a *description*, and a *visual task decomposition*.
 The scenarios currently in the repository are listed below:

 - [S1](S1/) Multimodal Interactions.
 - [S2](S2/) Real-time Understanding of User States.